sin5ddd/mcp-sqlew/assets/sample-agents/sqlew-scrum-master.md

 4. Re-establish logical order

 ### Stale Task Recovery
-1. Query `task list` filtering for `status: "IN_PROGRESS"`
+1. Query `task.list` filtering for `status: "in_progress"`
-2. Check tasks with `last_updated_ts` > 24h ago
+2. Check tasks with `updated_ts` > 24h ago
-3. Send message to assigned agent or escalate to user
+3. Consider moving to todo if no progress
-4. Consider moving to TODO if no progress
+4. Escalate to user if blocked

 ### Conflicting Priorities
-1. List all CRITICAL priority tasks
+1. List all critical priority tasks
 2. Establish true blocking order
-3. Downgrade non-blocking tasks to HIGH
+3. Downgrade non-blocking tasks to high
 4. Escalate to user if genuine conflict exists

 ### Missing Expertise